singuerinc/www/_posts/2011-04-01-atrapalo-revivelo.md

 <br/><br/>
 **IDEA**
 <br/>
 The unimaginable can become reality.
-A fake company, "Revívelo" (re-live-it, live it again), offered unforgettable memory implants.
+A fake company, "Rev&iacute;velo" (re-live-it, live it again), offered unforgettable memory implants.
 Every ad was a perfect metaphor of Atrapalo's products.
 <br/><br/>
 **IMPACT**